markstringer-dti/markstringer-dti.github.io/dti.md

 And the result of that promise was that he wanted everyone working on the project (and that was around 70 people) to tell him on a scale of one to five how sure they were that we would deliver for Easter.

 To start with he picked his favourites.
 The people that he knew would be most likely to say "Five."
 And sure enough, by the time he got around to people who were more independent minded and knew the state of the project, there was an immense and building pressure for everyone to say "Five."
 Every time a team member said "five" he would beam.
 Occasionally a brave soul would say "four" and this would bring about a period of gruff interrogation.
-Sometimes this even resulted in the poor soul changing their score to "five."
+Sometimes this even resulted in the poor soul, sinking completely into submissions and changing their score to "five."
 Even if that didn't happen, it would pretty much ensure the next few team members got the message and would cheerfully trot out "five."
-Then it came to me.
+Then it was my turn.
 "Two."
 Yes, that's right.
 I was the guy who'd replaced Mr Two and look at me now.

 My boss's face clouded.
 "Why two?"
-"As you know we've got things that we've guaranteed.
-Things that we've said we have a reasonable chance of delivering.
+"As you know we've put the things that we said we'd deliver into three groups.
+We've got the things that we've guaranteed.
+Then we've got the things that we've said we have a reasonable chance of delivering.
 And we've also got things that we've said we'll deliver if we have time.
 Current progress suggests that we won't quite make all of the things that we've guaranteed.
 And I think a lot of the board think they're going to get all of the things that we've mentioned.
-I've heard some of them say that."
+In fact, I've heard some of them say that."

 When the "meeting" was over, I had the inevitable one-on-one with my boss.

 "Why did you embarrass me in front of the whole team?"
-"Because they weren't going to tell you the truth, and it was unfair to ask them."
+"Because they weren't going to tell you the truth, and it was unfair to ask them to."
 "Never embarrass me in front of the team like that."
-"OK, never ask such a question like that in front of the team and there's a good chance I won't."
+"OK, I you don't ask such a question like that in front of the team and there's a good chance I won't."

 Could I have handled it better?
 I'd be astounded if there weren't at least a dozen better ways.
 But I'm still not exactly sure what they would be.